Eco-friendly Solutions for Maintaining a Beautiful, Balanced Waterbody

 When it comes to the management of a lake or pond, many people look for natural and environmentally-friendly options.
 There are, in fact, many eco-friendly solutions that can be used to help improve freshwater environments.
 These strategies are often employed as part of a proactive lake and pond management program.

-Beneficial bacteria products work to reduce and cycle problem-causing, excessive nutrients such as phosphorus and nitrogen.
-These products are made of high concentrations of naturally occurring aquatic bacteria that help improve water quality by speeding up the natural process of nitrogen cycling and breakdown of organic material.
+Beneficial bacteria products work to reduce and cycle problem-causing, excess nutrients such as phosphorus and nitrogen.
+These products are made of high concentrations of naturally occurring aquatic bacteria that help improve water quality by speeding up the natural process of nutrient cycling and breakdown of organic material.

 Managing vegetation in and around waterbodies can also have a profound effect on water quality.
-Cultivating beneficial vegetative buffers around your lakes and ponds will help filter pollutants and sediments that enter waterbodies during rainstorms.
+Cultivating beneficial vegetative buffers around your lakes and ponds will help filter pollutants and sediments that enter our water resources during rainstorms.
 Consider introducing native grasses and wetland plants and allow them to grow, unmowed, 3-5 ft out from the shoreline.
 The nutrient filtration benefits of vegetative buffers can be maximized when used in conjunction with professional shoreline restoration strategies.
-These include premium options like SOX—a patented woven mesh technology—as well as other solutions like rip rap and coconut coir logs.
-Each of these erosion control solutions can be completely customized to meet the aesthetic, functional and budgetary goals of your property.
+These include premium options like SOX Solutions—a patented woven containment technology—as well as other solutions like rip rap and coconut coir logs.
+Each of these erosion control solutions can be completely customized to meet the aesthetic, functional, and budgetary goals of your property.

 Finally, submersed aeration systems and floating fountains help to improve water quality by increasing oxygen levels throughout the resource.
 High oxygen concentrations help create water quality conditions that convert nutrients to forms that cannot be utilized for nuisance aquatic weeds or algae growth.
-In places were electricity access is limited, solar and wind-powered aeration systems offer an equally effective and even “greener” aeration solution for lake and pond owners.
-Likewise, more premium aeration alternatives like nanobubble technology can be used to eliminate algae and destroy the dangerous toxins caused by Harmful Algal Blooms.
-Nanobubble systems deliver 79,000x more oxygen to a waterbody than traditional systems—and the results can last 2-3 months or more.
+Likewise, more premium aeration alternatives like oxygen saturation technology can be used to eliminate algae and destroy the dangerous toxins caused by Harmful Algal Blooms.

-It’s important to keep in mind that the implementation of these solutions is most effective when they are used together or in conjunction with other sustainable management strategies already in place.
+It’s important to keep in mind that these solutions are most effective when used in conjunction with other sustainable management strategies as part of an annual management program.
 For example, in the presence of aeration, beneficial bacteria will be more effective and provide better results.
-Adding one or many proactive, eco-friendly measures to your management program can ultimately lead to a greatly improved aquatic habitat—and you’ll also feel good knowing that you are being kind to your Mother Earth in the process!
+Long-term monitoring and maintenance ultimately help lead to a greatly improved aquatic habitat—and you’ll also feel good knowing that you are being kind to your Mother Earth in the process!